GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 - `TIMx_PSC` is loaded into the active prescaler on an update event.
 - `TIMx_ARR` may be immediate or preloaded depending on `TIMx_CR1.ARPE`.
 - `TIMx_EGR.UG` forces an update event so staged timebase values become active.
+- `TIMx_CR1.UDIS` can block that update event, so root configuration temporarily clears `UDIS` around the generated `UG` and restores the final `CR1` image afterward.
 - Forcing `EGR.UG` can set `TIMx_SR.UIF`, so the driver may need to clear that generated flag before returning.